Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 ### Load MPI modules

-During the MPI setup process (next step), the MPI library will need to be loaded in order for Pigeons to find it (more precisely, Pigeons will call MPIPreferences.jl).
+During the Pigeons MPI setup process ([step below](#Setting-up-Pigeons-MPI)), the MPI library will need to be loaded in order for Pigeons to find how to bind to it (more precisely, Pigeons will call MPIPreferences.jl for the binding).

-To see if you need to do this, try `which mpiexec`: if it finds mpiexec, you are probably good to go and can go to next step, otherwise, read the cluster documentation or talk to the cluster administrator.
+To see if you need to load extra HPC modules to make MPI available, try `which mpiexec`: if that command finds mpiexec, you are probably good to go and can go to next step, otherwise, read the cluster documentation or talk to the cluster administrator.

-This is system-dependent, so it might be done by default, or may require loading certain modules, e.g., on certain systems this may look like:
+The HPC modules that need to be loaded are system-dependent, e.g., on certain systems this may look like:

 ```
 module load gcc
 module load openmpi
 ```

-Keep note of the list of modules needed, you will need it later in the process.
+Keep note of the list of HPC modules needed, if any, you will need that information later in the process.

 ### Setting up a Julia project

-It should be in a volume with read/write access from all nodes.
+Your Julia project should be in a volume with read/write access from all nodes.
-For testing purpose, it can simply be an empty directory.
-`cd` into it and start julia.
+For testing purpose, your Julia project can start as an empty directory, then `cd` into that empty directory and start julia.

 Activate the project and install Pigeons in it by using: